fuzzylabs/composable-data-science/README.md

 Both notebooks implement a solution to the [Kaggle house price competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques), which is solved with a Random Forest Regressor.

-* [House Prices original](notebooks/house-prices-original.ipynb) - all code in one notebook
+* [House Prices original](notebooks/house-prices-original.ipynb) - all code in one notebook.
-* [House Prices refactored](notebooks/house-prices-refactored.ipynb) - code refactored into composable modules
+* [House Prices refactored](notebooks/house-prices-refactored.ipynb) - the same notebook but with core logic refactored into composable functions.

 ## Data